 Why Small Businesses Shouldn’t Ignore Cybersecurity

-However, cybercriminals typically consider small enterprises as easier targets because they lack the capacity to secure critical information and customer data.
+However, cybercriminals typically consider small enterprises easier targets because they lack the capacity to secure critical information and customer data.
 More than 61% of small firms reported at least one or multiple cyberattacks in 2021 alone.
 These cyberattacks resulted in a $20 billion net loss.

 This is why, as a small business, you should never compromise cybersecurity.
-This article will discuss why small businesses shouldnt ignore cybersecurity.
+This article will discuss why small businesses shouldn’t ignore cybersecurity.

 Cyber Attacks Small Businesses Are Vulnerable To

 Phishing attacks are the most prevalent cybersecurity scams and account for most cybersecurity incidents.
-Common phishing attempts take the shape of malicious emails with links meant to lure you in by mimicking the trustworthy name of a reputable firm and its customary logos, email style, and tone.
+Common phishing attempts take the form of malicious emails with links meant to lure you in by mimicking the trustworthy name of a reputable firm and its customary logos, email style, and tone.

 The sole difference between these emails and legal ones can be as small as a one-letter modification in the email address or link.
 As a result, it is quite easy to trick individuals into opening URLs that appear to be from reliable sources.
 The best way to prevent this attack is to educate yourself on the subject and remain vigilant when opening emails and links.

 Malware and viruses are also common tools cybercriminals use to steal data.
 They are an umbrella term encompassing a wide variety of tools and software of a malicious nature.
 These programs can infect company websites, data, and systems, which can cause minor to major damage to the company’s data.
 Common malware and viruses include the following: